 Add the Cleat for Hanging the Box

 - The cleat is 1/2″ or 3/4″ plywood and fits inside the box at the top

 - Secure with wood glue an brad nails

-- This is how the box is secured to the wall — this is the same way base and upper cabinets are secured to the wall.
+- This is how the box is secured to the wall.
+For future reference, in cabinetry, this is the same way base and upper cabinets are secured to the wall.

-Build a combination of sizes and cluster them together for a fun storage collection.
-Would be perfect over the Apothecary Console Table – don’t you think?
+You can build a combination of sizes and cluster them together for a fun storage collection.
+They would be perfect over the Apothecary Console Table, don’t you think?

 Hopefully, these free hanging storage box shelf plans have helped you on your way to becoming a confident DIY-er.
 If you are interested in my other free plans, take a look around my blog as I have quite a few!
 I also have tons of tips and tricks for new builders, as well as design tips.
 Good luck and good job on your journey of carpentry!

 This is nice.
 I can see it in a bathroom for storage and visual interest.